Smart Impact app

 TEST_GAPS

-The number of most-at-risk objects in the Application Area that are not covered by any tests in the Pipeline’s Most-at-risk Test Repository.
+The number of most-at-risk objects in the Application Area that aren’t covered by any tests in the Pipeline’s Most-at-risk Test Repository.

 IMPACTFUL_CHANGES